Darlington 10k and running events

 Do you have first aid at the event?

 We have full comprehensive medical cover for this event.
 First aid responders are along the route.
 Marshals will be on the course looking for signs of anyone in distress.
-If you are asked to stop, please do so - it is in your own interest.
+If you are asked to stop, please do so - it is in your best interest.
 If you come across anyone injured or in distress, please report it to the nearest marshal.
 First aid staff on the route are in contact with ambulance personnel and race doctors who are located in the centre of town and along the race route.